Huegoxaga/notes/algorithm/ml.md

 - Complement Naïve Bayes is a a variation of Naïve Bayes model.
 It also takes the data from other classes into consideration.
 When a word appears in a complement class frequently, the appearance of this word can reduced the probability result of the target class
   - This method take more info into the training and yields better results
   - It works well when the dataset is imbalanced

+### k-Mean Clustering

+- It is an automatic clustering (belongs to unsupervised learning) that group together similar items in the data
+- Automatic clustering algorithms are widely used for big data analysis
+  - For example: Netflix divides its users into "taste communities" based on similarities, then uses membership in a taste community to customize its recommendations
+- It uses distance calcuation to group data into clusters, so normalization and feature weighting are important for k-Mean clustering
+- k-parameter specifies the number of clusters, the algorithm assign k number of random data points as centroids and group data into k groups around the centroids.
+For each group, calculate the mean distance from each point in group to the centroid of the group and use the mean value as the new centroid and repeat the process until there is no big improvement
+- It is easy to implement.
+But it is slow on large data sets, and it takes multiple runs to get the optimal solution
+- To measure the outcome, using the square sum of the distance from all data points to their assigned group centroid, the lower the sum, the better the outcome
+  - This is known as the inertia or the Sum Squared Error (`SSE`) of the clusters
+- For prediction, find the centroid that is closest to the new data, then the new data belongs to group represented by that centroid
+- The `SSE` of clusters will always decrease as `k` increases.
+To find the right number of `k`, looking for the `elbow` where it is the last `k` that significantly decreases the `SSE`

 ### Neural Networks